gauravsaxena1983/RoboND-DeepLearning-Project-1/README.md

 # Software & Hardware used for training:

-In order to get the best learning from the lab I have decided to use my own GPU enabled hardware to do the learning instead of using AWS Udacity ready made image.
+In order to get the best learning from the lab I have decided to use both my own GPU enabled laptop hardware and AWS instance to do the learning.

 I have used the following **laptop** hardware: